Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Universal Characterization of the Motivic Stable Homotopy Theory of Schemes

 One important result in the subject of motives (see \cite{rodingsostaer}-Theorem 1.1) tells us that the homotopy category of modules over the \emph{motivic Eilenberg-Maclane spetrum} $M\mathbb{Z}$ in

 is (monoidal) equivalent to the triangulated category of motives constructed by Voevodsky in \cite{voevodsky-triangulatedmotives} (whenever $S$ is field of characteristic zero).\\

 This brings the study of motives to the realm of abstract homotopy theory: it is encoded in the homotopy theory of module objects in $Sp^{\Sigma}((\M_{\mathbb{A}^1})_{*}, (\mathbb{P}^1,\infty))$.
 However, this is exactly one of those situations where the theory of strictly commutative algebra-objects and their associated theories of modules do not have satisfactory model structures in the sense of the Section \ref{link2}.
-Therefore, this is exactly one of those situations where the techniques of higher algebra are crucial: they provide a direct access to the $(\infty,1)$-category of commutative algebra objects $CAlg(\st)$ where we can recognize the $K$-theory ring spectrum $\mathbb{K}$ (see for instance \cite{gepner-algebraiccobordismalgebraicKtheory}) and the motivic Eilenberg-MacLane spectrum $H\mathbb{Z}$.
+Therefore, this is exactly one of those situations where the techniques of higher algebra are crucial: they provide a direct access to the $(\infty,1)$-category of commutative algebra objects $CAlg(\st)$ where we can recognize the $K$-theory ring spectrum $\mathbb{K}$ (see for instance \cite{gepner-algebraiccobordismalgebraicKtheory} and \cite{1010.3944}) and the motivic Eilenberg-MacLane spectrum $H\mathbb{Z}$.
 Moreover, we also have direct access to the theory of modules $\Mot:=Mod_{H\mathbb{Z}}(\st)$.
 In addition, since $\stmonoidal$ is a presentable symmetric monoidal $(\infty,1)$-category, $\Mot$ is also presentable and inherits a natural symmetric monoidal structure $\Motmonoidal$.
 Plus, since $\stmonoidal$ is stable, the $(\infty,1)$-category $\Motmonoidal$ is also stable because an $\infty$-category of modules-objects over an algebra in a stable symmetric monoidal $\infty$-category, is stable.
 Therefore, the homotopy category $h(\Mot)$ carries a canonical triangulated structure and by our results and the main result of \cite{rodingsostaer} it is equivalent to the triangulated category of motives of Voevodsky.\\

 We should now be able to reproduce the results of \cite{ayoub1, ayoub2} and \cite{cisinski-tcmm} in this new setting.
-More precisely, the assignment $S\mapsto \Motmonoidal$ should be properly understood as an $\infty$-functor with values in stable presentable symmetric monoidal $(\infty,1)$-categories and we should study its descent properties and verify the \emph{six-operations}.
+More precisely, the assignment $S\mapsto \Motmonoidal$ should be properly understood as an $\infty$-functor with values in stable presentable symmetric monoidal $(\infty,1)$-categories and we should study its descent properties and verify the \emph{six-operations} (which have recently been well-understood and reformulated in the setting of symmetric monoidal $(\infty,1)$-categories \cite{1211.5948,1211.5294}).